College and University Fundraising Ideas

 Successful fundraising events hinge on the recruitment and action of a strong leadership team.
 Ideally, your team should be comprised of individuals with diverse skills and talents that share a common interest in the organization’s success.
 In addition, working smart at this stage of the game requires delegation.

-Step 2: Determine Logistics & Financial Goals
+Step 2: Determine Logistics and Financial Goals

 Don’t forget to determine financial goals and create a fundraising budget to help you get there.